grafana/agent/docs/configuration-reference.md

 there as well.
 The manifest and Tanka configs provided by this repository do not have the mounts or capabilities required for running this integration.

+Some collectors only work on specific operating systems, documented below.
+Enabling a collector that is not supported by the operating system the Agent is running on is a no-op.

 ```yaml
   # Enables the node_exporter integration, allowing the Agent to automatically
   # collect system metrics from the host UNIX system.